-Insulin response to sugar – it is triggered by anything that has sugar or turns into sugar like breads.
+Insulin response to sugar – it is triggered by anything that has sugar or turns into sugar like bread.

 Insulin removes sugar from your blood.
-Normally in your blood you need about a 100 milligrams of sugar per desolator.
+Normally, in your blood, you need about 100 milligrams of sugar per desolator.

 Anything higher or lower than 100 is bad.
-When it goes higher than 100 you get diabetes.
+When it goes higher than 100, you'll get diabetes.

-With Hypoglycemia is when you skipping meals and eating way too much sugar which triggers high insulin in your blood sugar to drop.
+Hypoglycemia is when you are skipping meals and eating way too much sugar, triggering high insulin in your blood sugar to drop.

-Over period of time your body doesn’t like this and it will turn off the receptor and ignore the insulin response – this is called a blocked receptor and this is insulin resistance.
+Over a period of time, your body doesn’t like this and it will turn off the receptor and ignore the insulin response – this is called a blocked receptor and this is insulin resistance.